BlueSilverCat/replacing-pattern-collection/README.md

 3. Open patterns file.
 4. File path will be used to Read/Write.
 5. Close this panel.
-6. Get patterns form find-and-replace panel.
+6. Get patterns form find-and-replace panel. add new empty patterns when find-and-replace panel is not opened.
 7. Set patterns to find-and-replace panel.
 8. Delete pattern.
 9. Flag of ProjectFind.